proponentDefinition of PROPONENT:

 (noun) / the propounder of a thing (Black’s Law Dictionary)

 Plain English translation: A proponent is a person who proposes something.
-In the context of New York estate law, a proponent is used to refer to the person who proposes that a last will is valid.
-In other words, the proponent of a will is the party who offers it for probate.
+In the context of New York estate law, a proponent is the person who proposes that a last will is valid.
+In other words, the proponent of a will is the party who offers it for probate—often with the guidance of an estate & trust litigation attorney when legal challenges or objections arise.

 Example: “The proponent of the will argued that it properly executed.
 The objectant claimed it was a forgery.”